jupyter/docker-stacks/examples/openshift/README.md

 notebook   notebook-jupyter.abcd.pro-us-east-1.openshiftapps.com             notebook   8888-tcp   edge/Redirect   None
 ```

-A secure route will be used to expose the notebook outside of the OpenShift cluster, so in this case the URL would be:
+A secure route will be used to expose the notebook outside the OpenShift cluster, so in this case the URL would be:

 ```lang-none
 https://notebook-jupyter.abcd.pro-us-east-1.openshiftapps.com/